IanFinlayson/exploring-cs/chapter01.md

 :::
 :::

-Footnotes {#footnote-label .visually-hidden}
+Footnotes {#footnote-label1 .visually-hidden}
 ---------

-[^1]: Before the advent of computers, the study of algorithms was not
+[^alghistory]: Before the advent of computers, the study of algorithms was not
     called "computer science".
 It was just part of mathematics.
 After computers were invented, it split off into its own field.

-[^2]: This algorithm is written in "pseudocode" which is not real
+[^pseudocode]: This algorithm is written in "pseudocode" which is not real
     computer code, but is similar to computer code.
 For most of this book we will use real code, but for these first examples, we just want to talk about the concepts in general.

-[^3]: For the mathematically inclined, the worst case number of guesses
+[^logexplain]: For the mathematically inclined, the worst case number of guesses
     has the following relationship with the number of possibilities we start with: guesses = ⌈log~2~(possibilities)⌉

-[^4]: These numbers are defined by the ASCII (American Standard Code for
+[^asciicodes]: These numbers are defined by the ASCII (American Standard Code for
     Information Interchange) code.
 Computer scientists do not need to remember these!

-[^5]: The instruction in this example is for ARM-based computer systems.
+[^armbased]: The instruction in this example is for ARM-based computer systems.
     These include almost all phones, tablets and other small computers.
     Most laptops and desktops use a different format, but the ideas are the same.